cs0320-s24/mock-jlee704-ezemel/README.md

 # How to
 To run locally, cd into the mock directory and run npm start.
 Then, open http://localhost:8000/ in your browser.

+To see available commands, log in and enter+submit 'help'.

+Developers can add extra functions and commands (not through the REPL) using the addCommand function in REPLInput.
+New commands will not show up in the help command without editing the REPLInput file.

 # Collaboration
 *(state all of your sources of collaboration past your project partner.
 Please refer to the course's collaboration policy for any further questions.)*